Bicycle Maintenance FAQs

 - Which is better, a pump or CO2?

 You should pump the tires as needed.
-Lube the chain when it starts to run more loudly or feels dry to the touch.
-Keep the transmission clean.
-Let a bike mechanic inspect it periodically, and address any problems that may arise in the meantime.
+Lube the chain when it starts to run more loudly or feels dry to the touch, and keep the transmission clean.
+Also let a bike mechanic inspect it periodically, and address any problems that may arise in the meantime.
 (Bicycle Service Recommendations)

 You should use some sort of non-petroleum lubricant on your bike.
 Petrolem products tend to pick up a lot of dirt.
-Don't use WD-40 either.
+Don't use WD-40.
 It actually contains more solvent than lube.
-We use a teflon lube called TriFlow on cables and pivot points.
-ProLink works well on chains.
+We like to use an all-purpose teflon lube called "TriFlow" on the chain, cables and pivot points.
+"ProLink" works well on chains.
 It both lubricates and cleans.
-We sell both.
+Here's a good video on lubrication.

 Look on the side of the tire to determine how much air to put in your tires.
 It will always tell you.
 Go ahead and put in the maximum amount listed (assuming your tires are in good condition).
 Mountain bikes usually take 65psi, hybrids 75psi, and road bikes 100psi.